tommilata/tommilata.github.io/_posts/2020-05-26-manual-dependency-injection-in-play-2-scala-applications.md

 The official Play documentation provides a nice [guide with examples](https://www.playframework.com/documentation/2.8.x/ScalaCompileTimeDependencyInjection#Application-entry-point) on this.

-To see actual, runnable, code, try my [repository with an example TODO](https://github.com/tomas-milata/???).

-I will discuss specifics in the [next post in this series TODO](???).
+To see actual, runnable, code, have a look at this [repository with an example](https://github.com/tomas-milata/play-without-guice).
+I will discuss specifics of this example in my next post.

 ## Pros & Cons